ngeran/ngeranio/content/routing/bgp/local_preference/index.md

 ### The Result

-After appling the policy vMX1 chooses the route learned from vMX3 because of the higher Local_Pref value.
+After applying the policy vMX1 chooses the route learned from vMX3 because of the higher Local_Pref value.

 ```
 jcluser@vMX1# run show route 192.168.235.0/24 exact detail